 Moreover, free proxy services don’t have a good reputation when it comes to dealing with the data collection processes of their customers.

 Should You Use Proxy Servers and VPN Services Together?

 Theoretically, you can use both a proxy and a VPN together without any problems.
 However, you’ll have to configure them the right way.
 Since that requires some technical skills, we don’t recommend users to get into it if they don’t know what they’re doing.

 Warning:A VPN and proxy combination that’s not configured properly can not only slow down the speed of your internet connection but also introduce opportunities for hackers to launch MiTM attacks.

 Generally speaking, you should use either a VPN service or a proxy service and switch between the two depending on your needs.
 This should provide you with the optimal experience while delivering the privacy required for different tasks.

 Conclusion: Proxy vs VPN Providers For Internet Traffic Security

 As you can see, there is a significant difference in what each of the two solutions highlighted in this article gets to offer.
 If you just need to unblock prohibited websites in your country and you are not interested in shielding your computer against prying eyes and hackers, Proxy servers will do the trick for you.

-In any other case, VPN is the suggested solution that will enable you to lift all geographical barriers and at the same time preserve your computer safe and utterly protected.
+In any other case, VPN is the suggested solution for any operating system that will enable you to lift all geographical barriers (while offering a great user experience) and at the same time preserve your computer safe and wi fi protected.
 It is up to you to decide what matters the most!